Stanley-Okwii/send-it-api/README.md

 ```

 ### Running tests without coverage
-You can now run the tests from the terminal
+Run the tests from the terminal
 ```console
 user@user:~$ pytest tests
 ```

 ### Running tests with coverage
-You can also run tests with coverage by running this command in the terminal
+Run tests with coverage by running this command in the terminal
 ```console
 user@user:~$ pytest tests --cov=app --cov-report term-missing
 ```

 ### Running tests with coverage as html output
-Create a html code coverage output
+Run tests with an html code coverage output
 ```console
 user@user:~$ pytest tests --cov=app --cov-report html --cov-report term-missing
 ```